St Andrew’s Cheddar

 Jane makes cheese with rich, unpasteurised milk from her husband’s cattle.
 St Andrew’s Cheddar is classically Scottish in style: aged for 14 months, it is powerful, strong and tangy – a real sharp traditional Cheddar.

 Made by Jane Stewart in Anstruther, Fife, Scotland.

 More about this

-But upon doing local farmers markets she found she struggled to get people to approach her stall if she only had one product.
-Cheddar-making uses the small scale equipment and moulds so Jane set about developing a second cheese.
-Using traditional techniques to the South of England (traditional bacteria ferments to make the cheese, ‘cheddaring’ and making by hand, cloth-binding) Jane has created a cheddar to rival the best of the West Country.
-Aged for 14 months it retains the Scottish cheddar style: powerful, strong and tangy – a real sharp complex Cheddar.
+But when selling at local farmers’ markets she found she struggled to get people to approach her stall as she only had one product.
+Cheddar-making uses the same small-scale equipment and moulds, so Jane set about developing a second cheese.
+Using techniques traditional to the south of England (original bacteria ferments to make the cheese, ‘cheddaring’, making by hand, and cloth-binding) Jane has created a Cheddar to rival the best of the West Country.
+Aged for 14 months, it retains the Scottish Cheddar style: powerful, strong and tangy – a real sharp complex Cheddar.

 This product will have two weeks’ shelf life from the date of delivery.
 Conveniently, at checkout you can choose a delivery date even well in the future if you would like your cheese delivering for a specific event.